tpm2-software/tpm2-tools/man/tpm2_nvread.1.md

   * **-P**, **--auth-hierarchy**=_AUTH\_HIERARCHY\_VALUE__:
     Specifies the authorization value for the hierarchy.
-Authorization values should follow the authorization formatting standards, see section "Authorization Formatting".
+Authorization values should follow the "authorization formatting standards", see section "Authorization Formatting".

   * **-s**, **--size**=_SIZE_: